edelgrace/blog/content/post/2009-09-03-his-name-is.md

 ---
 Brandon.

 Brandon.
 It feels weird saying it.
-Like it really isn't his name&#8230;Hmmm.
+Like it really isn't his name...Hmmm.
 Well, stupid me, I found out that his locker is on the other side of my hallway.
-Haha&#8230;wow.
+Haha...wow.
 I need some observation classes or something.
 He is so tall.
 And cute. :3

 I am now playing the tuba that is more than half my size!
 I hope I can do it.
 Yeah.
 Right.
 Not.
 I can barely hold it.